-On April 9, 2015, we announced the indefinite suspension of further development of our Aversion hydrocodone/APAP product candidate, in order to focus our time and available resources on the development of our Limitx technology product candidates.
+We have suspended further development of our Aversion hydrocodone/APAP product candidate, in order to focus our time and available resources on the development of our Limitx Technology product candidates.
 We currently have 6 additional opioids at various stages of formulation development using the Aversion Technology which are not being actively developed.